List of international subsidiaries of IBM: Germany

 Before World War I, when IBM was called CTR, it had a business in Germany.
 During that war, the German government seized the company as 'enemy property'.
 However, Germany's alien custody laws protected enemy assets via an Alien Property Custodian.
 Thus CTRs assets were returned to it in good condition after the war.

 In 1922, there was a rival company named Dehomag, run by Willy Heidinger, who had brought Holleriths to Germany back in 1910.
 Dehomag licensed machines from CTR (later IBM).
-When Germany's currency suddenly lost almost all of its value due to the German inflation of the 1920s, Dehomag suddenly found itself owing enormous sums of money to CTR.
+When Germany's currency suddenly lost almost all of its value due to the German hyperinflation of the 1920s, Dehomag suddenly found itself owing enormous sums of money to CTR.
 Watson bought 90% of the shares of Dehomag.
 The remaining 10% of shares were 'specialized' with various rules to make it hard for them to be sold, and Heidinger was given these.
 Dehomag became a subsidiary of CTR (later IBM).
 It performed much better than IBM's other subsidiaries.

 There were also IBM subsidiaries called Degemag, Optima, and Holgemag.
 They were merged into Dehomag in the early 1930s.

 Dehomag got a contract to do the 1933 Prussian census via their lawyer Karl Koch.
 Watson visited in 1933, and made a deal with Heidinger that allowed Dehomag to do business in territories that were already covered by other IBM subsidiaries.

 The Nazi Party came to power in 1933.
 It banned foreign corporations from transmitting income back to their home countries.
-Dehomag's profits would sit in blocked bank accounts in for example Deutsche Bank und Disconto-Gesellschaft.
+Dehomag's profits would sit in blocked bank accounts in, for example, Deutsche Bank und Disconto-Gesellschaft.
 However money did flow from Dehomag to IBM NY, in the form of 'royalty' payments (classified as a 'necessary expense').